Yom Kippur: The Battle for the Sinai, October, 1973: Reception

 In Issue 16 of Pyramid, Jimmie W. Pursell called this game "an outstanding piece of work and a fine addition to the SCS line.
 I highly recommend it to players interested in this era or subject and to those looking for a quick and simple game that still has plenty of chrome.
 I, for one, anxiously await the next game in the series."

 In Issue 88 of the French games magazine Casus Belli, Frank Stora called the game "very manageable", and noted the special rules about missiles and air power "are handled without complexity and more or less correctly."
 However, Stora thought that direct Soviet/American intervention was "on the extreme edge of plausibility."
 Stora concluded, "In short, a game of good overall quality, but some points would benefit from more political and historical plausibility."

+In Issue 5 of Zone of Control, John W. Kisner commented, "Every now and then you come across a game that works so well that you get excited about the hobby again.
+Yom Kippur is one of those games, a throwback to an age in which the complexities of the system do not obscure the problems faced by both sides."

 In Issue 25 of Warning Order, Matt Irsik called this game "no frills, straight to the point."
 Irsik liked the large number of scenarios, noting "All in all, there is pretty good replay value here."
 Irsik also liked the fact that "there is some randomness and unknown factors that force both sides to adjust their strategies."
 Irsik did find a balance issue in the game, pointing out "the victory conditions are tougher on the Israelis and it forces them to act quicker than probably many players would like."
 Irsik concluded, "one of the positive things that Yom Kippur has going for it in comparison to many other games on this subject is playability.
 A fairly quick set up, few rules to memorize, nothing unusual in the sequence of play, and the game plays fast (probably 3-4 hours max).
 It may not be the most accurate game on the subject, but it is a lot of fun."